steven-exarcos/pass-documentation/developer-documentation/grant-loader.md

 PASS_CLIENT_PASSWORD= (value from .eclipse-pass.local_env in pass-docker PASS_CORE_BACKEND_PASSWORD)
 ```

-- Copy your grant CSV file to `grantloadertest` directory:
+- Copy your grant CSV file to the `grantloadertest` directory.
 - Open a new terminal and cd to the pass-docker directory.

 #### Running Grant Loader Load